 -

-Proactively scan for and identify all applicable patches for Windows and Linux configuration items in the CMDB
+Proactively install all applicable OS and third-party application patches/updates across Windows and Linux configuration items in the CMDB.

 -